East Brunswick Village

 At its meeting on 11 July 2018, Council considered a report regarding the Yarra Trams Route 96 Tram Improvement Project - Nicholson Street, Brunswick East.
 You can view the report and Council resolution from Council's minutes and past agendas page.

 The Council report provides background to the project along with plans for the project.
-More information can be found at:
+More information can be found on the Public Transport Victoria website.

 For further information about this site contact Council Planning Services.